rice-solar-physics/EBTEL/README.md

 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...758....5C">Cargill et al. 2012B, ApJ, 758:5 (Paper 3)</a>

 ##TERMS OF USE
 This code is the authorized version of EBTEL dated January 2013.
 Updates will be made as and when necessary.This code is distributed as is.
-Modifications by the user are allowed, but are unsupported.
+Modifications by the user are unsupported.
 If you believe you have encountered an error in the original (i.e. unaltered) code, create an issue or submit a pull request with the requested changes.

 Use of EBTEL should be acknowledged by referencing Papers 1 & 2 as listed above.